Starlitnightly/omicverse/omicverse_guide/docs/Installation_guild.md

 ## Prerequisites

-OmicVerse now only can be installed by pypi and you need to install `pytorch` and `deepforest` at first
+OmicVerse now only can be installed by pypi and you need to install `pytorch` at first

 !!! note
     To avoid potential dependency conflicts, installing within a pip environment is recommended.